TAXATION AND CUSTOMS UNION

 I. EXECUTIVE SUMMARY

-The discussion of the future of the Code of Conduct was based around a number
+At the beginning of the meeting DE asked the future of the Code of Conduct was

 Commission européenne/Europese Commissie, 1049 Bruxelles/Brussel, BELGIQUE/BELGIË - Tel. +32 22991111